-ICBHS will complete the upgrade to the remaining computers and laptops and continue to subscribe to MS Office 365 for annual renewals.
+ICBHS will continue to subscribe to MS Office 365 for annual renewals.

-The estimated budget in support of computer upgrades for FY 2024-2025 is \$246,673
+The estimated budget in support of MS Office 365 renewals for FY 2025-2026 is \$267,149.22

-F. PHONE UPGRADE
+E. PHONE UPGRADE

 In FY 2023-2024, ICBHS in collaboration with County IT planned and completed the implementation of Zoom Phones.
 This implementation is based on the recommendation by County IT and the approval by the Board of Supervisors.
 County IT and IS staff work diligently to ensure a smooth transition.
 An evaluation was conducted of the two telephone systems that ICBHS was using.
+Mitel-on-premise and 173

-Mitel-on-premise and Mitel-cloud were used at various sites.
+Mitel-cloud was used at various sites.
 There was an inventory taken for each system where every user and telephone number were mapped to an inventory of current phone lists.
 There was a total of 626 Mitel-on-premise lines at 23 different locations.
 In addition, there were 11 sites at ICBHS that have Mitel-cloud lines.

 The zoom phone lists were reviewed for accuracy and then provided to County IT, where it was identified that additional zoom phone licenses were needed for desks that needed a physical phone and staff rotated through these desks.
 Additionally, telephones had to be purchased as the previous Mitel phones were not compatible with Zoom Phones.
-ICBHS staff were provided with some options and the outcome was the selection of wireless headsets, wired headsets, a Poly Internet Protocol phones for staff's office and Trio C-60 Conference Phones for conference rooms.
-The purchase of this equipment was completed in April, for an implementation date of April 19, 2024.
+ICBHS staff were provided with some options and the outcome was the selection of wireless headsets, wired headsets, a Poly Internet Protocol phones for the staff's office and Trio C-60 Conference Phones for conference rooms.
+The purchase of this equipment was completed in April 2024 for an implementation date of April 19, 2024.